 The locals have no problem drinking the water in Morocco.
 They drink it straight from the tap, but it’s a different story for us travellers.
 Although we didn’t have many problems with eating fruits and salads washed in the tap water, or even brushing our teeth, drinking the tap water was a big no-no for us.

 We highly recommend you get yourself a Lifestraw so that you can drink the tap water too.
 If not, you’ll have to resort to buying tons of plastic bottles, because in case you didn’t know, it gets crazy hot in Morocco.
+And you know how much we hate using single use plastic.

 There are some natural springs available on the side of roads, with fresh water from the mountains.
 Those were fine to drink from.
 Beware though, because the fountains in cities don’t have safe drinking water.
 And just to be safe, make sure you have some Imodium with you.